Radical Education bill threatens school governing bodies and homeschooling parents

 BELA assumes and by inference compels home educators to follow the public school curriculum, grade system & final exam and have annual assessments at their own expense which many don't want to.
 Other assessment regulations make this difficult & expensive for them and thus less viable.
 They may not commence till they get permission.

 Implementation powers are in the hands of provinces, likely making education a key issue in provincial elections and educational refugees moving province.
 The consultation process seems unequal, with some stakeholders consulted early and the rest have an unreasonable deadline.

 BELA is the most radical change in education law since the 1996 Schools Act, and would put education back in the control of the state, as it was in the apartheid era.

 The government says it wants comment to 'fine tune' BELA.
 We say it needs an overhaul and is not nearly ready to go to Parliament.

-Homeschooling parents can click here to download documents that for documents with instructions how to write a submission against the BELA Bill.
+Homeschooling parents can click here to download documents for documents with instructions on how to write a submission against the BELA Bill.

 When you subscribe to the blog, we will send you an e-mail when there are new updates on the site so you wouldn't miss them.